Complete Golf Store Business Logo

 The proper setup is critical for an efficient shot from the bunker.
 To begin, dig your heels into the sand.
 Apart from establishing a solid foundation for the shot, which is critical, you get a sense of how deep the sand is around your target.

 For most sand shots, you want to play the ball off your front foot.
 The further back you move the ball, the lower its trajectory and the more it will run out.
 While this can be advantageous for certain shots, play the ball off your front foot as a general rule.
-Bear in mind that this is not a pitch and run situation.
+Bear in mind that this is not a pitch-and-run situation.
 Backspin will be applied to the shot.

 A golfer preparing for a shot inside the sand pit on a golf course